Brexit deal almost in 'touching distance' as major EU deadline looms

 By seeking to leave the EU while preserving the closest possible ties, May’s compromise plan has upset Brexiteers, pro-Europeans, Scottish nationalists, the Northern Irish party that props up her government, and some of her own ministers.

-“No one is fooled by this theater.
+“No one is fooled by this theatre.
 Delay after staged-managed delay,” former foreign secretary Boris Johnson said.
 “A deal will be reached and it will mean surrender by the UK.”

 Johnson, a prominent Brexit campaigner who resigned from May’s government in July over her strategy, said the deal would turn Britain into a colony of the EU.